 In the OFF position, engine exhaust is routed through the hub of the propeller.
 This position releases the exhaust underwater, providing a quieter engine sound.

 Be sure to check local regulations regarding noise restrictions before operating this system.

 Avoid damage to the exhaust system.
-DO NOT switch the routing of the exhaust above 3,000 RPM.
+DO NOT switch the exhaust above 3,000 RPM.